aau-claaudia/hpc/docs/ai-cloud/fair-usage.md

     Do know that interactive development is allowed on [UCloud](/ucloud/).

-### VS Code sessions
+* **Development sessions using VS Code**

     Increasingly we find that users are logging in to the platform with the [Remote SSH-extension](https://code.visualstudio.com/docs/remote/ssh) for VS Code (and forks thereof; Cursor, Kiro, etc.).
 This puts immense pressure on [the front end node](ai-cloud/system-overview/#front-end-node), which results in the node becoming sluggish and unresponsive for all users on the system.

-This is certainly a cool feature, and one that we do plan on supporting in the future - but as of now, we do not support it fully.
-We therefore ask our user's to take great care when using this feature.
+    This is certainly a cool feature, and one that we do plan on supporting in the future - but as of now, our support for it is very limited.
+We therefore ask our user's to take great care when using this feature:

+    * **Do not** initiate file transfers via VS Code or use fancy file synchronisation tools.
+Follow our guidelines on [File management]('/ai-cloud/getting-started/file-management') instead.

+    * If you plan to make use of AI coding asisstants, **do not** run these on the front end node.

     If we find that platform responsiveness is challanged by the use of this feature, we will act in accordance with the practice layed out in [Enforcement of rules](#enforcement-of-rules).